imagej/imagej.github.io/_pages/3D_cyclorama.md

 Fiji plugin to digitally unroll deformed tubes.
 If you use this plugin for your research or industrial applications we kindly ask you to cite our work [1].

 [1] C. Rossides, S. Pender, and P. Schneider.
-“3D cyclorama: Digital unrolling of deformed tubes”.
+"3D cyclorama: Digital unrolling of deformed tubes".
 In preparation (2021).

 Download
 ---------